timofeysie/acknowledge/notes/Core Java.md

         MountainBike myBike = (MountainBike)obj;
     }
 ```
+- implicit casting is not allowed in all types of transformations

 **virtual method invocation** an aspect of polymorphism, is when the jvm calls the appropriate method for the object that is referred to in each variable, not the method that is defined by the variable's type
 "The JVM specifically utilizes a virtual method table for virtual method dispatch:  An object's dispatch table will contain the addresses of the object's dynamically bound methods.
 Method calls are performed by fetching the method's address from the object's dispatch table.
 The dispatch table is the same for all objects belonging to the same class, and is therefore typically shared between them.
 Objects belonging to type-compatible classes (for example siblings in an inheritance hierarchy) will have dispatch tables with the same layout: the address of a given method will appear at the same offset for all type-compatible classes.
 Thus, fetching the method's address from a given dispatch table offset will get the method corresponding to the object's actual class."
 (Andrew Hare)